 The key purpose of the Committee is to monitor and manage performance, against the business plan and the associated insurance risk, including reinsurance composition.
-The key responsibilities of the Committee are to review the Company's underwriting policies, guidelines, authorities, processes and procedures to meet its underwriting risk appetite; advise and monitor on insurance and reinsurance risk profile and exposures; review pricing adequacy and underwriting performance; and assess the Company's underwriting opportunities within its chosen markets.
+The key responsibilities of the Committee are:

+- To review the Company's underwriting policies, guidelines, authorities, processes and procedures to meet its underwriting risk appetite; - To advise and monitor on insurance and reinsurance risk profile and exposures; - To review pricing adequacy and underwriting performance; and - To assess the Company's underwriting opportunities within its chosen markets.

-The Underwriting Committee consists of eight members, including the Underwriting Director, Managing Director (MD), the Chief Finance Officer (CFO), the Chief Operating Officer (COO), the Chief Risk Officer (CRO), the Chief Actuary, the Head of Professional Indemnity Underwriting and the Chief Underwriting Officer - Med Mal.
+The Underwriting Committee consists of seven members, including the Chief Underwriting Officer (CUO), Chief Executive Officer (CEO), the Chief Operating Officer (COO), the Chief Risk Officer (CRO), the Chief Actuary, the Head of Professional Indemnity Underwriting and the Chief Underwriting Officer - Med Mal.